 The Sahel Alliance

 Development partners and large international organizations provided the response to this double-edged challenge of security and development.
 In July 2017, France, Germany and the European Union announced the launch of the Sahel Alliance.
 They were quickly joined by the World Bank, the African Development Bank and the United Nations Development Programme.
-More recently, Italy, Spain, the United Kingdom and Luxembourg have announced their membership.
+More recently, Italy, Spain, the United Kingdom, Luxembourg, Denmark and Netherlands have announced their membership.